-With summer and vacations around the corner, we can not help but look forward to pleasant trips to the beach and beautiful pool days.
-However, for parents on the Spectrum, vacations and pool tips can represent a huge challenge due to sensory issues and ASD struggles that come with it.
+Summer is here and we can not help but think about sunny days out and refreshing pool swims.
+However, for parents on the Spectrum, vacations and pools can represent a huge challenge due to sensory issues and ASD struggles that come with it.

 Nevertheless, with a little patience and time, it is possible for Autistic children to learn to enjoy the pool and the activities that come with it.

 Why Do ASD Children Struggle with Pools?

 First of all, it is important to realize why many children on the spectrum find it challenging to like pools and swimming in order to help them.